 - You can definitely throw a ham bone in here!
 That'll make it taste even better.
 Or use a ham hock.

-- I added a bit of fresh parsley for the photos, but that's totally optional.
+- I like to add a bit of chopped parsley for a little pop of freshness and contrast, but that's totally optional.

 Easy Ham and Bean Soup